 Test dates and riders participating must be informed to Race Direction prior to the proposed test, which may not be within 14 days before a GP event held at that circuit.

 Testing is deemed to have taken place when the rider has entered the track.

-Any replacement or substitute rider is deemed to be the original rider for the purposes of counting test days, so test days accumulate for both rider and team (that is, a team cannot have more test days by changing riders and a contracted rider cannot have more test days by changing teams).
+Any replacement or substitute for the contracted rider is deemed to be the original rider for the purposes of counting test days.